morais90/quadro/docs/mcp.md

 When you're discussing code and want to capture a task:

 ```
-Use Quadro to create a task: "Implement JWT token generation"
+Use Quadro to create a task: "Implement JWT token generation" with description "Add function to generate and sign JWT tokens using HS256 algorithm with 1-hour expiration"
 ```

 The task file appears in your `tasks/` directory.